-I have been using SEMrush to find out some real profitable keywords that aren’t hard to rank even without backlinks.
+I have been using SEMrush to find out some really profitable keywords that aren’t hard to rank even without backlinks.

 Web hosting is extremely crucial.

-A faster, secure, and reliable web host is something you should go after.
+A faster, more secure, and more reliable web host is something you should go after.

 So make sure NOT to go for a cheap or free hosting that usually goes down.

-If you are not willing to put time on your blogs, try considering spending money on outsourcing those tasks which will pay you in the long run.
+If you are not willing to put time into your blogs, try considering spending money on outsourcing those tasks which will pay you in the long run.

-Successful bloggers focus on outsourcing tasks like content, blog namagement, social media marketing etc., so they can focus on scaling the business.
+Successful bloggers focus on outsourcing tasks like content, blog management, social media marketing, etc., so they can focus on scaling the business.

 4. Not Focusing on Building an Email List

-If you’re looking for classic examples of blogging mistakes, this has to have a mention.
+If you’re looking for classic examples of blogging mistakes, this has to have mentioned.